Grant-in-Aid for Scientific Research (B)

 About the Space Policy Documents Research Project

-"Space Policy Documents Research Project" is the shortened name for the project titled "The End of the Cold War and Japanese Space Policy: A Reexamination through Multidisciplinary Approaches."
-The project began in April 2021 and will end in March 2023.
+"Space Policy Documents Research Project" is the shortened name for the project titled "The End of the Cold War and U.S. Space Policy: A Reexamination through Multidisciplinary Approaches."
+The project began in April 2024 and will end in March 2027.
 It is funded by the Grant-in-Aid for Scientific Research (B) KAKEN (Grants-in-Aid for Scientific Research Database).

 The project aims to reexamine Japanese space policy during the Cold War, immediately before and after the end of the Cold War, and in the post-Cold War period through multidisciplinary approaches that include political and diplomatic history as a core approach, international law, history of science and technology, and legal informatics.
 It strives to understand "how the end of the Cold War affected Japanese space policy."